 Net cash provided by investing activities was \$39.5 million during 2017 as compared to \$74.8 million of net cash used in investing activities during 2016.

-During 2017, \$39.5 million of net cash was provided by investing activities as follows:
+The factors contributing to the \$39.5 million of net cash provided by investing activities during 2017 are detailed above.